Ahsome/NIMA-Notes/Draft notes/2023-05-13 -  Long Case Meeting.md

 2. Issue can be how to diagnose and issue
 	1. Only say if you know the diagnose
 3. NEVER say its specific NSTEMI/STEMI/Unstable angina.
 Just say cardiac chest pain
+4. If possible say the issues need a multi-disciplinary team
+	1. List all the people they need

 # Disease
 ## heart failure